VIDEO: Firefighters battle apartment fire in central Fresno that displaced 2

 FRESNO, Calif.
 (KFSN) -- Two people were displaced after their apartment caught fire in central Fresno Tuesday morning.

-It happned around 9 a.m. on Angus Street and Weldon Avenue at the Summerset Apartments.
+It happened around 9 a.m. on Angus Street and Weldon Avenue at the Summerset Apartments.

 Fire crews arrived to find heavy smoke coming from an apartment.